Minard-NG/Tic-Tac/README.md

 Users should be able to:

-- interact with a three by three grid, in such a way that conforms to the rules of the tic tac toe game.
+- Interact with a three by three grid, in such a way that conforms to the rules of the tic tac toe game.
-- keep track of game scores, even after shutting down the browser.
+- Keep track of game scores, even after shutting down the browser.
 - **Bonus**: Introduce interactive media elements to make the game more engaging

 ### Screenshot on Mobile